IanNoble-Visium/-TRUCONTEXT-DEMO/README.md

 ## 🛡️ Security Considerations

 - Environment variables are used for database credentials
-- Input validation on uploaded JSON files
+- Input validation on uploaded JSON files and saved datasets
 - Error handling for malformed data
+- PostgreSQL parameterized queries to prevent SQL injection
 - Neo4j parameterized queries to prevent injection
+- Database transactions for atomic operations
 - Secure icon loading with fallback system
+- SSL connections to both PostgreSQL and Neo4j databases

 ## 🐛 Troubleshooting